noa-beyond/eoProcessors/noa-harvester/README.md

 - describe (Copernicus only) - Describe collection's available query fields

 The config file *should* be placed inside `eoProcessors/noa-harvester/config`, but of course you could use any path.
 The optional shapefile argument can be used in the end, to draw the bounding box from shapefile information (`.shp` for the shape and `.prj` for the projection information).
-Please note that you should use the common file root for both files as the argument.
+Please note that you should use the common file base name for both files as the argument.
 E.g. for `weird_area.shp` and `weird_area.prj`, use `weird_area` as the argument)

 Please check the [Config](#Config-file-parameters) section regarding config file specification.